 - Tip 6: Regularly replacing filters to decrease energy usage and increase indoor air quality.
 This may require you to replace filters every month during the more extreme weather seasons (winter and summer).
 At a minimum, change your filters every three months.
 If your filter is dirty, the airflow will slow down, making more work for your system, resulting in wasted energy.

-- Tip 7: When nighttime hits, set a thermostat setback when main areas are vacant.
+- Tip 7: When nighttime hits, set a thermostat setback when the main areas are vacant.

 Keep Up with HVAC Maintenance in Guest Rooms